“Miss Flores’ company would be vastly preferable to your own.”

 “He’d feel safe visiting me at the LaLaurie House?”
 Caroline titillates.

 Celia: “Mentioned it by name,” Jade confirms, watching the Ventrue’s face.

 There’s a piece of the puzzle she’s still missing for all that she’s put together.

-GM: “Did he mention ‘here’ by name too?” asks Ferris.
+GM: “Did he mention ‘here’ by name too?” asks the gray-bearded man.
 “Mr. Savoy is too smart to meet her, or anyone, outside his home ground.”

 Celia: Jade finally cuts a look back to the ghoul with the apologetic fingers.